Arabian-vACC/library/docs/terminal/dubai/arrivals.md

 RNAV approaches are also available, however, should not be used unless specifically requested by the pilot, or due to any other reason such as ILS unserviceability.

 ### 5.1.3 Visual approach
-Visual approaches may be initiated by APP or requested by the pilot.
+Visual approaches may be initiated by ARR or requested by the pilot.
 Pilot acceptance of a visual approach means that they will be able to visually maintain safe terrain clearance and accepts responsibility for establishing a safe landing interval behind the preceding aircraft.

-A visual approach may be initiated by APP under the following conditions:
+A visual approach may be initiated by ARR under the following conditions:

 - The pilot concurs;
 - The pilot reports the preceding aircraft in sight and accepts responsibility to maintain own separation;